ggonnella/prenacs/docs/usage.md

+# MultiPlug: Usage manual

-# Importing a plugin module
+## Importing a plugin module

 To import a plugin module, the function ``multiplug.importer(filename)`` is used.
 The function automatically determines the plugin implementation